AmadiDelight1/Delight-Repository/Portfolio/Sales Performance Analysis README.md

 ----

 ## Preparation Tools
-  - Power Query: This was used to extract, clean, shape the data.
+  - Power Query: Power Query in Excel was used to extract, clean, shape the data.
 Also, it was used to develop a pipeline that cut manual processing from 4 hours to 20 minutes

   - Power Pivot: This enabled the writing of the DAX (Data Analysis Expressions).
+The key measures created includes:
+        - Total Sales = SUM(Sales[Amount])
+        - Total Profit = SUM(Sales[Profit])
+        - YoY Growth = DIVIDE([Total Sales] - [Last Year Sales], [Last Year Sales])
+        - Profit Margin = DIVIDE([Profit], [Sales])

     ![Screenshot](/images/Screenshot%20093832.png)

     ![Screenshot](/images/Screenshot%20093846.png)